wenjietseng/wjt-website-archived/projects.md

             </td>
             <td width="900px" valigh="middle">
                 <p>
-                "We use R package, shiny, to build web application and create interactive graphics to demonstrate statistical concept for students in psychology.
+                We use R package, shiny, to build web application and create interactive graphics to demonstrate statistical concept for students in psychology.
 Statistical analysis is an important part in educating a psychology student.
 However, many people still need many effort to understand the materials provided in traditional textbook.
-We believe the interactive graphics help people to better understand the concept of statistics."
+We believe the interactive graphics help people to better understand the concept of statistics.
                 </p>
             </td>
         <tr>